mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/docs.en.md

 ---------------------
 # Using the Campaign Builder
-The campaign builder provides a blank canvas on which you can build your campaign workflow.
-A campaign builder is made up of conditions, decisions, and actions.
+The Campaign Builder provides a blank canvas on which you can build your Campaign workflow.
+A Campaign Builder is made up of conditions, decisions, and actions.
 It  enables you to create a simple workflow by dragging and dropping various decisions, actions, and conditions onto a canvas.

 To build your campaign, perform the following steps: